 An additional HK$150 for non-members as registration fee for this programme will be payable for one year.
 We are in need of a discussion leader for Tuesdays, 7-8pm.
-Please contact Venni at email@example.com if you are able to help.
+Please contact ESU Office at firstname.lastname@example.org if you are able to help.

 MEET AT THE ESU